 Bypass and Side-Channel Inundated Habitat Area

 This analysis examines the surface area of suitable inundated floodplain and side-channel habitat that would be available under the NAA and Alternatives 1, 2, and 3.
-Inundated habitat with depths up to 1 meter, which correspond to optimal depths for rearing salmonids and steelhead in the Sacramento River drainage, was considered suitable for salmonids and Sacramento splittail (Aceituno 1990; Hampton et al. 1997; Sommer et al. 2002; U.S. Fish and Wildlife Service 2005a; Whipple et al. 2019).
-Flow velocity was not explicitly modeled because previous modeling showed that almost all inundated habitat in the bypasses has flows less than 1.5 feet per second (Sommer 2001a), which is optimal for rearing salmonids (U.S. Fish and Wildlife Service 2005; Whipple et al. 2009).
+Inundated habitat with depths up to 1 meter, which correspond to optimal depths for rearing salmonids and steelhead in the Sacramento River drainage, was considered suitable for salmonids and Sacramento splittail (Aceituno 1990; Hampton 1997; Sommer et al. 2002; U.S. Fish and Wildlife Service 2005; Whipple et al. 2019).
+Flow velocity was not explicitly modeled because previous modeling showed that almost all inundated habitat in the bypasses has flows less than 1.5 feet per second (Sommer et al. 2001a), which is optimal for rearing salmonids (U.S. Fish and Wildlife Service 2005; Whipple et al. 2009).

 Daily estimates of the surface area of suitable inundated habitat were generated from HEC-RAS model runs using daily flow data (Upper Sacramento River Daily Operations Model [USRDOM]) for the NAA and Alternatives 1, 2, and 3.
 Yolo Bypass habitat area was estimated from flow spills at the Fremont and Sacramento Weirs, plus monthly westside stream flows disaggregated into daily flows using the historical flow patterns.
 Sutter Bypass habitat area was estimated using flows entering the Sutter Bypass from the Sacramento River at Ord Ferry and the Moulton, Colusa, and Tisdale Weirs.
 Inundated side-channel habitat was estimated for three reaches of the upper Sacramento River: Reach 1 – Bend Bridge to Hamilton City; Reach 2 – Hamilton City to Colusa; and Reach 3 – Colusa to Knights Landing.
 The Reach 1 flow was computed as the flow at Bend Bridge minus the diversion flows at Red Bluff and Hamilton City.
 The Reach 2 and Reach 3 flows are the flows at Hamilton City and Colusa, respectively.
 Flow versus habitat area curves were developed from the HEC-RAS modeling results (Figure 11M-1 through Figure 11M-5).
 The HEC-RAS modeling of habitat inundation area uses steady state-like flow conditions lasting 8 days or more.
 As a result, daily inundation areas were calculated based on the 8-day running averages of flow throughout the 82-year simulated flow data record, excluding the first 8 days.
 Note that suitable habitat plateaus in the Yolo Bypass at flows between about 4,000 cubic feet per second (cfs) and 11,000 cfs and in the Sutter Bypass at flows between 1,000 cfs and 3,000 cfs.
 Higher flows reduce the acreage of suitable habitat as the area of inundation with depth less than 1 meter declines.
 Note also that HEC-RAS model was focused on high flow conditions to evaluate flow over Fremont Weir and was not tailored to low-flow conditions.